embyr333/Divvier2/README.md

 Code, and this description, in progress...

-On doing CodingBat's MakeBricks problem, I realised the following might work for a definitive (non-random, guarenteed minimal difference for unlimited collection size) of my Divvier program (see http://embyrne.c1.biz/, though the original would still have some notional utility in that it could generate alternative, more 'random' divisions, some of which might also give exact minimal difference)
+On doing CodingBat's MakeBricks problem, I wondered if I could use an approach similar to that of the (very simple) solution I made there to make a definitive (non-random, guaranteed minimal difference for unlimited collection size) alternative to my Divvier program (see http://embyrne.c1.biz/ and https://github.com/embyr333/Divvier).
+Unfortunately, this is not quite working out so far, though the Divvier2 programs do get an exact split for some large input collections quicker than Divvier; the latter, conversely, finds better splits for some large inputs, but may have to be run a few times to get those as its ‘over-11’ algorithm operates by random sampling.

-Basic division capability in place...next will align output information and wording with the equivalent files from my original file and adapt it to work with the GUI for that for input and output

 Dependencies: just JDK 8.